chloe-blankers/seng371-milestone1/README.md

 3. The app enables a user to **create** a new Observation record.
 4. The app supports the ability to **search** on Whale species (e.g., "show all Orcas") and Observation date (e.g.,"show all Whales seen on 2012-01-01")
 5. Has a REST API with the endpoint: `GET http://localhost:9000/whales`.
+6. The data persists to a data store in memory, ensuring the app's data is maintained after the app is exited.
+7. Client-side javascript does form validation or generates charts.
-6. Stats page that visualizes the data in the database.
+8. Stats page that visualizes the data in the database.
-7. Unit tests that test every operation on the model.
+9. Unit tests that test every operation on the model.
-8. The app's internal architecture follows code quality and OO principles.
+10. The app's internal architecture follows code quality and OO principles.
-9. This includes following best practices in MVC using Play.
+11. This includes following best practices in MVC using Play.